Hello world!

 We are not connected with or endorsed by the United States government or the federal Medicare program.

 Dissimilar to Part A, Medicare Part B is usually not waived by the amount of time you spend working in the United States.
-Instead, policyholders will need to pay monthly premiums once they enroll in the plan.
-While some people do decide it isn’t worth paying monthly fees and elect to skip enrollment, it is important to remember you cannot receive Part C or Part D without coverage under Original Medicare first.
+Instead, policyholders will need to pay the monthly premium ($164.90 for 2023) once they enroll.
+While some people decide it isn’t worth paying monthly fees and elect to skip enrollment, it is important to remember you cannot receive Part C or Part D without coverage under Original Medicare first.

 For first-time beneficiaries under Medicare, understanding the options you have under the different parts of the plan can be time-consuming.
 Our expert agents have decades of experience serving clients and would be happy to discuss your options with you.
-To set up a free consultation, give us a call today at (440) 230-1223.
+To set up a free consultation, call us in Ohio at (440) 230-1223 or in Florida at (239) 920-5220.